datruq/nodejs/txt/backup-questions.md

 ### Explain the purpose of ExpressJS

 Express.js is a framework built on top of Node.js that facilitates the management of the flow of data between server and routes in the server-side applications.

+### Explain the process variable

+The process variable, just like the console variable, is available globally in Node.
+It provides various ways to inspect and manipulate the current program.

 ### Difference between process.nextTick() and setImmediate()?